 - South Carolina

-There are typically two ways to buy flood insurance:
+There are two sources for flood insurance:

 - Through the National Flood Insurance Program (NFIP), a program operated by the federal government.